 5. Your loved one struggles with personal hygiene or other daily personal care tasks.

 Caregivers provide residents with friendly and personalized assistance that preserves dignity and independence.
 Independent living communities typically do not offer around-the-clock caregivers, but you can find this type of assistance in assisted living or memory care.

 Choosing a Senior Living Community

-If you are feeling overwhelmed about the process of sifting through senior living options near you, empower yourself with reliable information.
-Learn more from our experts by downloading our free guide, 5 Steps for Evaluating and Choosing the Right Senior Living Community.
+Feeling overwhelmed about the process of sifting through senior living options near you?
+Empower yourself with reliable information.
+Learn more from our experts by downloading our free guide, 5 Steps to Choosing the Right Senior Living Community.